 Agile is sweeping the world.
-Well, it is if you’re involved in project management.
+Well, it is if you’re involved in product development.
 It’s not new, Agile has been around for over 20 years, but it’s seems to have gained traction with each passing year and is trending, as they say in social media circles.
 But is Agile really the miracle cure for all project woes as it’s often prescribed?

 Of course not, but it’s a fine way to manage a project, and Agile offers some unique advantages for the project leader and their team.

-Agile is a software development project management approach that has gained momentum over the years, with good reason.
+Agile is a software development approach that has gained momentum over the years, with good reason.
 It addresses uncertainty with

 respect to product requirements and development as opposed to Waterfall, which looks to organize the project lifecycle phases in sequential order –